 9) Check YES if any of the participants entered into a loan from the plan and the amount or NO if not applicable.

 11) Check NO.

-IRA Financial Group offers all of its Solo 401(k) Plan clients the service of completing the IRS Form 5500-EZ for no additional fee.
-We want to make sure our solo 401(k) Plan clients that are required to file an IRS Form 5500-EZ are getting the necessary support they need to make sure the form is completed properly.
-All solo 401(k) plan clients required to file the IRS Form 5500-EZ will work our in-house CPAs to help prepare and file the IRS Form 5500-EZ.
+IRA Financial Group offers all its current Solo 401(k) Plan clients that are required to file an IRS Form 5500-EZ the necessary support to make sure that the form is completed properly.
+All Solo 401(k) Plan clients required to file the IRS Form 5500-EZ will have access to our team of tax specialists to help prepare and file the IRS Form 5500-EZ.